 Tweaking the backlinks

-Backlinking has a relatively small learning curve and can make managing complex tours much easier.
+Backlinking has a small learning curve to it but it helps you to create tours faster.
 It's worth spending an hour or two getting used to this feature.
-Practice on a simple tour composed of 3 or 4 images and you will quickly get used to how it works.
-After that, you will never want to create a tour without it - guaranteed!
+Practice on a simple tour and make sure to use the Ask each time setting in Preferences.
+Once you get a hold of this feature, you will never want to create a tour without it!